ski-matic/TrendingMovies/README.md

   X Make "Configuration" fetched using retrofit
   X save the configuration to the viewModel and expose it to the activity via LiveData X Load the poster image using picasso
-X Change recyclerView to be a gridlayout and
+X Change recyclerView to be a gridlayout
 X Update the app icon, FAB icon and colors
-X Added "fetchConfigurationAndMovies" to handle chaining the calls to make sure the configuration exists so when we go through the list of movies we can set the poster URL X Each Movie doesn't need the full poster URL since they all share a common base URL X Save the common base URL to the Movie object and then create the posterURL when it's needed
+X Added "fetchConfigurationAndMovies" to handle chaining the calls to make sure the configuration exists so when we go through the list of movies we can set the poster URL X Each Movie doesn't need the full poster URL since they all share a common base URL X Save the common base URL to the Movie object and then create the posterURL when it's needed X Add a picasso "Placeholder" for the image when it's loading

+- handle no internet connection

+TO DO if there is time
 - Use Rx "zip" function that waits for both configuration and movie to be fetched instead of "fetchConfigurationAndMovies()"
-- When should the configuration be fetched?

-- When I get the list of movies back, it would be nice to set that list in the UI and maybe calculate the poster URL's afterward instead of waiting until all the poster URL's have been created on the movies in the list

 - Download the images before the "onBindViewHolder" method so it might already be there

-- Don't hard code the number of colums - base it on dimensions of images and dimensions of screen
+- Don't hard code the number of columns - base it on dimensions of images and dimensions of screen
-- Add a picasso "Placeholder" for the image when it's loading
+- The Movie object could cache the poster image once it's loaded
-- Use Picasso to resize the image to the size of the cell it's in
 - Poster size is hard coded.
 Would be better to figure out the best size
-- handle no internet connection
-- for each item, go fetch the image
-  - to start, do this when the item is displayed?
-  - when should this actually take place?
-Should the "Movie" object contain the actual image?
-- turn the rows into a grid
-- swipe to refresh
-- display the image in the recyclerView
-  - Compose code to get the URL for the movie (using configuration)
-  - How do we know what size to get?
-Maybe something here to do in the future?

 - If the images pop back in in a strange order - how can we make sure they come back in correct order?
 - Make items tappable
 - replace "Richard-debug" with something else